GothenburgBitFactory/bugwarrior/bugwarrior/docs/other-services/tutorial.rst

       def get_default_description(self):
           return self.build_default_description(title=self.record['title'], cls='bug')

-The first thing you see here is the declaration of which UDAs this service will assign to each task.
-The first set of class attributes define the UDA names -- e.g. the author will be assigned to ``gitbugauthor`` -- and the ``UDAS`` dictionary provides additional metadata about them.

-The ``UNIQUE_KEY`` attribute must be assigned a tuple of UDAs which are sufficient to identify a task.
-Keep in mind that these will be used to update tasks when their remote content changes, so the selected UDAs must be immutable.

-There are two abstract methods which now must be implemented: ``to_taskwarrior`` and ``get_default_description``.
+There are two abstract methods which must be implemented: ``to_taskwarrior`` and ``get_default_description``.

-The first must return a dictionary of attributes -- both the standard attributes and UDAs -- pointing to their content in a given issue.
+The first must return an instance of your ``Task`` subclass, populated from the record.
+Date fields accept the service's raw date strings, which are parsed and given a timezone for you.
 This content will largely be found in the ``record`` and ``extra`` attributes, which we will get to later.

 The ``get_default_description`` method must return a string representation of the task using the ``build_default_description`` method, which takes the following keyword arguments, all optional: